 Linda was born about 1937 around Lake Mackay in the Gibson Desert, of the ‘Western Desert’ region, near the border of Western Australian and Northern Territory.
 Her father was killed when she was young, and her mother later re-married Shorty Lungkarta Tjungarrayi, an artist whose work was a significant influence on her when she started painting.

-As a child she lived a traditional nomadic lifestyle walking the Pintupi homelands, developing an intimate knowledge of her country.
+Tjangika (Linda Syddick) Napaltjarri, also known as Linda (Russell) Syddick Napaltjarri and Tjungkiya Wukula Napaltjarri, lived a traditional nomadic lifestyle as a child.
+Walking the Pintupi homelands, she developed an intimate knowledge of her country.
 Like many of the families from the desert region during the 1940s, they walked to the settlements on the eastern edge of the desert.
 There they made first contact with missions and government ration stations that were far from their ancestral lands.

 The small nomadic clan that first came to the settlement at Mt Liebig in 1945 had with them a Nangkari (witch doctor), who on seeing a windmill took it to be an evil spirit and attacked it with his magic.
 Linda’s second father, Shorty Lungkarta was also a powerful man, the owner of many Dreaming stories, and was also a Magic man who could communicate with the spirit world.
 Unlike the others, he had some knowledge of the whitefella world, having worked with the army during the War.
 He had seen a windmill and knew their purpose.
 Shorty explained: “This is a whitefella thing, used for getting water up from under the ground.
 See that pond over there, that is good water for us to drink.”